BudBlocks/Composer/README.md

 ```
 This may throw you into vi.
 Type <esc> and then :wq

-Now that you have merged the code, the feature branc definition is obsolete, so delete it  from local and remote repo.
+Now that you have merged the code, the feature branch definition is obsolete, so delete it  from local and remote repo.

 ```
 git branch -d my-new-feature-branch